livegnik/2way-design/2WAY High-Level Design.md

   "object": "attribute",
   "signer": "user_id",
   "app_id": "hashed_app_identifier",
+  "type": "book_title",
+  "value": "",
   "degree": 2,
   "vote": 1
 }
 ```

+In this JSON structure:
+- `object` specifies the type of object being queried, which is an `attribute`.
+- `signer` refers to the record ID of the Attribute that stores the public key (pubkey) of the user querying the data.
+- `app_id` is the unique identifier for the application, hashed for security.
+- `type` indicates the type of the Attribute, in this case, `book_title`.
+- `value` is the value of the Attribute, here it is an empty string.
+- `degree` specifies the degree of separation for the query, set to `2`.
+- `vote` denotes the relevance or importance of the Attribute, set to `1`.

-Upon receiving this JSON document, the Graph Manager processes the request by first identifying relevant nodes within the Graph in RAM.
+Upon receiving this JSON document, the Graph Manager processes the request by first identifying relevant nodes within the Graph in RAM, by degree of separation.
 It then queries data from the database based on the specified parameters.
 The queried data is subsequently returned to the frontend for user interaction.

 For querying down-voted objects, users can adjust the "vote" parameter accordingly.
 Here's an example JSON document for querying down-voted objects: